cefet-rj-dal/harbinger/examples/motifs/hmo_mp_scrimp.md

-# Overview
+SCRIMP motif discovery: Matrix Profile methods compute nearest-neighbor distances for subsequences.
+SCRIMP incrementally approximates the profile and refines it efficiently.
+Provided via `tsmp` and wrapped by `hmo_mp()`.

-This Rmd demonstrates motif discovery using Matrix Profile with SCRIMP via `hmo_mp("scrimp", ...)`.
+Objectives: This Rmd demonstrates motif discovery using Matrix Profile with SCRIMP via `hmo_mp("scrimp", ...)`.
 SCRIMP is an incremental algorithm for computing the matrix profile.
 Steps: load packages/data, visualize, set subsequence length and count, fit, detect, evaluate, and plot.

 ``` r